aswinpradeepgit/aswinpradeepgit/README.md

 - 👋 Hi, I’m @aswinpradeepgit
-- 👀 I’m interested in Machine learning and Artificial intelligence
+- 👀 I’m interested in Backend web develeopment using python.
-- 🌱 I’m currently learning Deep learning
+- 🌱 I’m currently learning Advanced coding concepts.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...